Pedagogical models and approaches

 Project-based learning

-In project-based learning, the practical actions are formed into a project that has clear goals, schedules and resources.
-The different parties also have clear roles: students can learn through concrete production, research or development projects or through real customer work.
-The students will attempt to solve real problems by specifying the problem situation, collecting information, talking about their ideas, collecting and analysing the information received, working on the execution, interpreting the results, drawing conclusions and communicating their ideas and their discoveries to others.
+In project-based learning, practical activities are organised into a project with clear goals, schedules and resources.
+The participants have clearly defined roles: students learn through concrete production, research or development projects, or real client work.
+Students aim to solve real-world problems by identifying the problem, gathering information, discussing ideas, collecting and analysing data, working on implementation, interpreting results, drawing conclusions, and communicating their findings and insights to others.

 Harvard Graduate School of Education. (n.d.).
 Project-based learning.